In This Section:

 - Students are not permitted to cancel or withdraw from a course in which an allegation of academic misconduct is pending, from the time of the alleged offence until the final disposition of the accusation.
 Such courses are designated GWR until the allegation is resolved.

-Students who drop all their current courses and do not intend to enrol in any other course in that session (whether Summer, Fall or Winter) are deemed as having withdrawn from the session, and must cancel their registration through ACORN.
+Students who drop all their current courses and do not intend to enroll in any other course in that session (whether Summer, Fall or Winter) are deemed as having withdrawn from the session and must cancel their registration through ACORN.
 Students dropping all their courses in a session may wish to speak to an academic advisor from the Academic Advising & Career Centre or Office of the Registrar staff about the academic and financial consequences of withdrawal.

-Students previously registered at UTSC who wish to return after suspension or absence of three or more consecutive sessions (at least 12 months), and UTSC alumni wishing to return to studies as a non-degree student, must submit an online "Re-enrolment Request Form" to the Office of the Registrar.
-Students should apply to re-enrol well before the final deadline to ensure there is sufficient time to process any requested post-admission transfer credit.
+Students previously registered at UTSC who have completed at least one course and wish to return after suspension or absence of three or more consecutive sessions (at least 12 months), and UTSC alumni wishing to return to studies as a non-degree student, can submit a "Re-enrolment Request Form" to the Office of the Registrar.
+Students should apply to re-enroll well before the final deadline to ensure there is sufficient time to process any requested post-admission transfer credit.

 Degree students in good standing who studied at a recognized degree-granting institution during their absence from UTSC may be eligible to receive transfer credit for courses completed with at least a 60% (C-), where the minimum passing grade is 50%.
 Students should apply for post-admission transfer credit online and make payments.
 Official final transcripts are required and should be sent directly to the Office of Admissions & Student Recruitment at UTSC.

 Enrolment in most courses is on a first-come, first-served basis.
-In order to have the application processed in time to take advantage of the wider availability of courses, students are strongly advised to submit the application to re-enrol by the dates listed below:
+In order to have the application processed in time to take advantage of the wider availability of courses, students are strongly advised to submit the application to re-enroll by the dates listed below:

 - Mid-March for the Summer Session